 To the right of Saint Gregorius’ chapel is a little chamber where the saint reportedly slept on the stone steps of the stairs when he was still a monk.
 Just outside the chapel is a marble chair that Gregorius used after he had been elected pope.
 The chair is much older though.
 It probably dates from the first century BCE.

 The Salviati Chapel is more than just any chapel.
 In fact, it is a small church in its own right.
-It was commissioned by and named after Cardinal Antonio Maria Salviati, who just lived to see its completion in 1600.
-Six years previously, Salviati had hired Francesco Capriani da Volterra (1535-1594; see Rome: Santa Pudenziana) to execute the project, but he died before he could start.
+It was commissioned by and named after Cardinal Antonio Maria Salviati, who just lived to see its completion in 1600 (the cardinal died in 1602).
+Six years previously, Salviati had hired Francesco Capriani da Volterra (1535-1594; see Rome: Santa Pudenziana and Rome: Santa Maria dell’Orto) to execute the project, but he died before he could start.
 Carlo Maderno (1556-1629) then took over and completed the work.

 - Capitool Reisgidsen Rome, 2009 Dutch edition, p.
 192;